Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books about saving money.

-Last year, a Sears store in my area closed.
+A while ago, a Sears store in my area closed.
 It was shocking to see the "Going Out of Business" signs posted—this Sears store was located in one of the most affluent areas in my state.
-Over the years I bought quite a few appliances and even a lawn mower at that Sears store.
+Over the years, I bought quite a few appliances and even a lawn mower at that Sears store.

-The Sears store was facing competition in clothing sales from newer stores nearby such as Kohls, TJ Maxx, Gordmans, Von Maur, and Old Navy.
+The Sears store was facing competition in clothing sales from newer stores nearby, such as Kohls, TJ Maxx, Gordmans, Von Maur, and Old Navy.
 The Lowes store across the street was competing with Sears on lawnmowers, tools, and appliances.
 The Menards across town was also competing in appliances.
-Several other stores in the same shopping mall as Sears competed selling small appliances like coffee makers and kitchen items.
-The Best Buy in the mall competed with Sears on selling televisions, stereos, and other consumer electronics.
-On-line competition in many of these areas also may have played a role in the demise of my Sears store.
+Several other stores in the same shopping mall as Sears competed, selling small appliances like coffee makers and kitchen items.
+The Best Buy in the mall competed with Sears in selling televisions, stereos, and other consumer electronics.
+Online competition in many of these areas may also have played a role in the demise of my Sears store.

 Since the Sears store closing, two Kmart stores have closed in my area as well.
-I had a great shopping experience at one of the Kmart stores that is closing.
-I found 4 pairs of Wrangler jeans for $8 each, and a pair of Levis for $13.
-This was over 5 years ago, and I am still wearing all of these jeans and have only bought one other pair of jeans since then.
+I had a great shopping experience at one of the Kmart stores that was closing.
+I found four pairs of Wrangler jeans for $8 each and a pair of Levis for $13.
+This was over five years ago, and I am still wearing all of these jeans and have only bought one other pair of jeans since then.

 It usually makes the news when a big store is going out of business.
-There were news stories about the Sears and Kmart store closing on local TV news and in the newspapers.
+There were news stories about the Sears and Kmart store closings on local TV news and in the newspapers.
 Signs are another easy way to spot a store closing event.
-However this is effective only if you happen to pass by the store that is closing.
+However, this is effective only if you happen to pass by the store that is closing.

-If you want to search for stores closing in your area, you can search for using Google.
+If you want to search for stores closing in your area, you can search using Google.
 Search for "Store Closing" and add your city name to the search.
-If you want only recent news, you can use advanced search features in Google by clicking "Search Tools" and limiting search results to Past Month to get fresh store closing information.
+If you want only recent news, you can use advanced search features in Google by clicking "Search Tools" and limiting search results to the past month to get fresh store closing information.

 When to Buy at Store Closing Sales?